 Build and configuration system

-The Bridle build and configuration system is based on the one from Zephyr, with some additions.
+The Bridle build and configuration system is based on the one from the Zephyr Project, with some additions.

 Zephyr’s build and configuration system